pouriyajamshidi/tcping/docs/observability/README.md

   and says the metrics are being dropped, then keeps probing, so watch stderr rather than the probe output.
 A wrong InfluxDB token shows up this way.
-- The statistics panels only fill in after the first statistics push, which is every 10 seconds by default. `--alloy-stats-interval` and `--influxdb-stats-interval` change that.
+- The statistics panels only fill in after the first statistics push, which is every 10 seconds by default. `--stats-interval` changes that.
 - **Name resolution time** stays empty unless the hostname is looked up more than once, so it needs `--resolve-every-probe` or a target that goes away.
 - **Length of each uptime and downtime streak** only gets a point when a